-Originally founded by the Random Acts of Kindness Foundation in 1995, the idea of random acts of kindness day has grown in popularity ever since.
+Originally founded by the Random Acts of Kindness Foundation in 1995, the idea behind the annual random acts of kindness day has grown in popularity recently.
 It's celebrated by individuals, groups and organizations worldwide, to encourage acts of kindness and spread happiness through communities.
-Indeed, the day represents 24 hours when people have the chance to focus on spreading love and happiness to as many people as possible.
+Indeed, the day represents 24 hours when people have the chance to focus on spreading love and joy to as many people as possible – even total strangers.

-All humans seek connection, but in Western society it’s not easy to strike up a conversation with a total stranger without them doubting your intentions, even if you're just being nice.
-However, if you spot a someone in the street with a lovely smile, face, beautiful jacket – or anything else that grabbed your interest – why not let them know?
+All humans seek connection, but in our society it’s not easy to strike up a conversation with a total stranger without them doubting your intentions, even if you're just being nice.
+However, if you spot a someone in the street with a beautiful smile, face or gorgeous jacket – or anything else that grabbed your interest – why not let them know?
 They’re sure to be flattered by your compliment and you might even lead to a deeper conversation or friendship.

 Do you have a favourite memoir, work of fiction, or self-help book that’s inspired you?
 Or, perhaps as a happiness.com member you have some mindfulness books or books on meditation that have helped you in the past?
-Well, if so, instead of letting a great book gather dust on your bookshelf, pass those powerful pages onto someone you think could benefit from the words and messages inside.
-Ask that once they’ve finished the book, they pass it on, too, spreading the kindness even further.
+Well, if so, instead of letting a great book gather dust on your shelf at home, pass those powerful pages onto someone you think could benefit from the words inside.
+Also, suggest to them that once they’ve finished the book, they pass it on, too, keeping the kindness flowing.

 Research suggests that listening to the music we love helps us to be kinder, creative and more helpful.
-Share your favorite track on social media and maybe you can help spread joy or even introduce your friends to some new sounds they will fall in love with.
+In that case, share your favorite track on social media and maybe you can help spread some joy or even introduce your friends to some new sounds they will fall in love with.

 “Random acts of kindness lead to scientifically-proven positive feelings, both for the giver and receiver.”

-“Leave a sticky smile or note of love for a colleague, housemate, partner, or a family member.
-It's quick, cute and funny.”
+Alternatively, get specific and leave a sticky smile or note for someone you already know: a colleague, housemate, partner or a family member.
+It's quick, cute and fun.

-Forget flowers (they die too fast!).
+Forget flowers (gorgeous, but they die too fast!).
 Plants can be cheap and very cheerful.
-They are natural pick-me-ups and, because they need care to survive, encourage the nurturing side of humans.
-Buy one for a friend or work colleague, or even give it anonymously and leave it on someone's doorstep to increase the mystery of this random act of kindness.
+Indeed, plants are natural pick-me-ups, and, because they need care to survive, they encourage the nurturing side of humans.
+Buy one for a friend or work colleague, or even give it anonymously and leave it on someone's doorstep to increase the mystery of this random act of kindness!
 Or, why not be kind to yourself and treat yourself to a beautiful plant: go on, you deserve it!

 Bloomin' marvellous: be kind and give a plant

 As spring approaches, it’s a great chance to have a big clear-out of your closet.
 So, spend a few hours rifling through your old clothes and donate a bag of your bits to your preferred charity shop.
 For the full double deed of kindness, while you’re dropping off your donation, consider buying something as well.
-Buying more from charity shops instead of new is good for the environment.
+Buying from charity shops instead of buying new is also great for the environment.

-Another cool random act of kindness idea is to use your creativity to change someone’s day.
-Leave a poem, mandala, drawing, painting or doodle somewhere in the community at let someone randomly discover it.
+Another cool random act of goodwill idea is to use your creativity to change someone’s day.
+Leave a poem, mandala, drawing or painting somewhere in the community at let someone randomly discover and (hopefully!) enjoy it.
 The surprise will be sure to put a grin on their face.

-Whip up some sweet treats in the oven and bring them into the workplace to share with your colleagues (yes, even those colleagues that you don’t always get along with – it's time to show some compassion on random acts of kindness day!).
+Whip up some sweet treats in the oven and bring them into the workplace to share with your colleagues (yes, even those that you don’t always get along with – it's time to show some compassion on Random Acts of Kindness day!).
 The fact that you’ve made something to share personally will make all the difference, too.
 Can't cook?
 Then splurge down the bakery instead as a plan B. The bonus of this kind act is that you will also be able to much on the cakes.

 Remember snail mail?
-Remember the joy of seeing a handwritten letter land on your doormat?
-In this digital age, it happens less and less, so, use this day to change that.
-It doesn’t matter if you’re not away on holiday – and let's face it, at the moment that's pretty unlikely – even if you're at home, buy a nice postcard, a stamp, and spend a couple of minutes penning some loving lines to someone you care about.
-They're sure to get a buzz when it lands on their mat!
+Can you recall the joy of seeing a handwritten letter land on your doormat?
+In this digital age, it happens less and less, so, let's change that.
+It doesn’t matter if you’re not away on holiday – and let's face it, at the moment that's pretty unlikely – even if you're at home, pop out and buy a nice postcard, a stamp, and spend a couple of minutes penning some loving lines to someone you care about.
+They're sure to get a buzz when your goodwill wishes land on their mat!

 Postcard it forward: get crafty to be kind

 OK, we've all bought from Amazon to get a cheap deal, and many of us will have gone crazy on it during lockdown.
 But skip Amazon for the day.
-Support your nearby community by buying something from a local, independent store rather than an online shop or chain store.
-OK, it may be a little more expensive, but your purchase will help support local businesses and their families.
-Better still, make it a gift for someone else and you’ve killed two kindness birds with one stone.
+Support your nearby community by buying something from a local, independent store – either in person or through its website.
+Of course, it may be a little more expensive, but your purchase will help support local businesses and their families, rather than one fat cat receiving all the profits.

-When buying or ordering something, we often fail to engage fully with those who are serving us from behind the counter.
-So, this random acts of kindness day, next time you stop for petrol, a coffee or food, ask your server how their day is going, what time they clock off, or compliment them on something.
-And certainly don't browse the net or chat on your mobile phone while they're helping you: that's just rude!
+When buying or ordering something, we often fail to engage fully with those behind the counter.
+So, next time you stop for gas, coffee or food, chat with your server.
+Ask them how their day is going, what time they clock off, or compliment them on.
+And certainly don't browse the net or chat on your mobile phone while they're serving you: that's just plain rude!

 Have you seen the light?
 If you haven’t done so already, be kind to yourself and the environment by ensuring all your lightbulbs in your home are energy efficient.
 While they may seem more expensive, in the long-run, switching to energy efficient lighting is one of the best ways to cut your energy bill.
 Plus, you don’t have to replace them so often.
-Easy.
+Simples.

 Research suggests that loneliness is as bad for your health as smoking 15 cigarettes a day.
-If you have elderly neighbours, pop round to chat over a cup of tea.
+So, if you have elderly neighbours, pop round to chat over a cuppa.
 Or, if you see a senior in a shop or street and there’s a way to engage with them, do so.
 Sometimes, the elderly don’t speak to people for days on end and their only contact is through going shopping.
 Consider inviting an elderly neighbor in for a coffee to chat; you're sure to learn something from them, too.

 A tried and tested idea for an act of random kindness, offering to pay for the caffeine fix of someone else in the queue is an inexpensive and easy way of spreading some cheer.
 It's quick and gets immediate results (mine's a soya cappuccino, thanks!).